Maryland Route 7: Havre de Grace

 MD 7 begins at an intersection with US 40 just west of Havre de Grace.
 The highway heads northeast as two-lane undivided Revolution Street, crossing over Amtrak's Northeast Corridor railroad line and passing through an industrial area before entering a residential area upon entering the city limits.
 The route comes to a grade crossing with Norfolk Southern Railway's Havre de Grace Industrial Track.
 MD 7 veers east to enter the street grid at Bloomsbury Avenue.
-The state highway turns north onto Union Street, which heads south as MD 490, adjacent to University of Maryland Harford Memorial Hospital.
+The state highway turns north onto Union Street, which heads south as MD 490, adjacent to the former University of Maryland Harford Memorial Hospital.
 The route heads through the Havre de Grace Historic District, passing through a residential area about four blocks from the Susquehanna River waterfront through Congress Street, where the highway begins to approach the waterfront.
 Immediately after passing under the Amtrak Susquehanna River Bridge, MD 7 turns west onto Otsego Street.
 The road crosses Juniata Street, where a park and ride lot is located on the southwest corner of the intersection.
 The highway reaches its northern terminus at a five-way intersection with Otsego Street, MD 155 (Ohio Street), and US 40 (Pulaski Highway), which crosses the Susquehanna River a short distance to the east on the Thomas J. Hatem Memorial Bridge.